ameet123/spark_encrypter/README.md

 ### Background:
 In certain scenarios, it may not be allowed to persist the dataframe to disk even temporarily.
 This may be prohibited due to some regulations.

+#### Why not individual column encryption thr' Spark Transforms?
+Well, that is a simpler approach.
+However, there may be use cases where the data is shipped out and the recipient may be working with another technology and may want to just decrypt the entire file before loading it.

 ### Approach:
 Currently, no option exists on `DataFrameWriter` to encrypt the data frame being generated.
 However, there is an